elixir-europe/rdmkit/pages/national_resources/ie_resources.md

 ## Introduction

-This page gives an overview of data management services provided by ELIXIR-Ireland which can be accessed through the [ELIXIR-Ireland website](https://elixir-ireland.ie).
+This page gives an overview of national guidelines and resources for data management planning.
+All data management services provided by ELIXIR-Ireland can be accessed through the [ELIXIR-Ireland website](https://elixir-ireland.ie).

 ## Funder guidelines and policies